-- MAPF/DU generalizes the MAPF problem further by dropping the assumptions that destinations are common knowledge. - A solution concept for this setting are i-strong branching plans corresponding to implicitly coordinated policies in the area of epistemic planning. - The backbone of such plans are stepping stones. - Joint execution can be guaranteed to be successful and polynomially bounded if all agents are conservative and optimally eager. - While plan existence in general is PSPACE-complete, it is polynomial for a fixed number of agents.
+- DMAPF generalizes the MAPF problem by dropping the assumption that plans are generated centrally and then communicated. - MAPF/DU generalizes the MAPF problem further by dropping the assumptions that destinations are common knowledge. - A solution concept for this setting are i-strong branching plans corresponding to implicitly coordinated policies in the area of epistemic planning. - The backbone of such plans are stepping stones. - Joint execution can be guaranteed to be successful and polynomially bounded if all agents are conservative and optimally eager. - While bounded plan existence in general is PSPACE-complete, it is polynomial for a fixed number of

-- $\rightarrow~$ Do the results still hold for planar graphs? - Is MAPF/DU plan existence also PSPACE-complete? - How would more general forms of describing the common knowledge about destinations affect the results? - \rightarrow Overlap of destinations or general Boolean combinations - Can we get similar results for other execution semantics? - → Concurrent executions of actions - Can we be more aggressive in expectations about possible destinations? - $\rightarrow\,$ Use forward induction, i.e., assume that actions in the past were rational. - Are other forms of implicit coordination possible? - → More communication?
+- → Do the results still hold for planar graphs? - Is MAPF/DU plan existence also PSPACE-complete? - How would more general forms of describing the common knowledge about destinations affect the results? - → Overlap of destinations or general Boolean combinations - Can we get similar results for other execution semantics? - → Concurrent executions of actions - Can we be more aggressive in expectations about possible destinations? - → Use forward induction, i.e., assume that actions in the past were rational. - Are other forms of implicit coordination possible? - → More communication?
 Coordination in competitive scenarios?

-6 Literature
+Literature